edzhangsy/CS277/README.md

 1. [Base Case](#base-case) - This example will only transfer information in plaintext under our FL model.
 2. [Base Case + FHE](#base-case-with-fhe) - This example will transfer information under FHE and do computation only in the aggregator node under our FL model.
 3. [Base Case + FHE + In-Network Computing](#base-case-with-fhe-with-in-network-computing) - This example attempts to optimize and improve the efficiency of the process by introducing in-network computing, which offloads some of the computation to the middle switches in our FL model.

+## Metrics

+The motivation for this project was based on wanting to understand

+## Running FL Simulation

 ## Installation